greenlynx/Discotron9000/README.txt

 Turning squares on and off (note on/off messages)
 -------------------------------------------------

-C, C#, D, D#, E - selects the column
-Octave (3 - 7)  - selects the row
+Note/octave     - selects the square
 Velocity        - sets the brightness of the square